swisscom/ruby-netsnmp/README.md

 ## Examples

-You can use the docker container provided under spec/support to test against these examples.
+You can use the docker container provided under spec/support to test against these examples (the port used in the examples should be the docker external port mapped to port 161).

 ```ruby
 require 'netsnmp'